Focus your tone to write better texts

 Use this list of words, in conjunction with your business goals and what you know about your target audience, to start focusing your messaging tone.
 How do you want to sound?

 Once you choose a tone that reflects you and your business, start using it.
 It may take a few tries to get the wording right.
 Then train anyone writing texts on how to use the proper tone.
+That way everyone will write better texts.

 Your tone can and should change depending on who you’re communicating with.
 And your customers know how to spot insincere attempts at connection.
 How you sound on your website, in real life, and through text should all be complementary.